True Stories Behind 23 of the Most Iconic Photos in American History

 Glasshouse Images/REX/Shutterstock

-Between 1908 and 1912, investigative photographer Lewis Hine traveled across America photographing children working in factories, fields, and mines—some as young as three, and all enduring work weeks that averaged 65 to 70 hours.
-Hine’s photos—like this one of a young girl—helped catalyzed a change in public sentiment toward child labor and ultimately led to modern child labor laws.
+Between 1908 and 1912, investigative photographer Lewis Hine traveled across America photographing children who worked in factories, fields and mines.
+Some were as young as 3, and all endured work weeks that averaged 65 to 70 hours.
+Hine’s photos—like this one of a young girl—helped catalyze a change in public sentiment toward child labor and ultimately led to modern child labor laws.

 Charlie Chaplin